liuxinxx/blog_articles/pgcli 好用是pg数据库命令行工具.md

 ## A REPL for Postgres

-This is a postgres client that does auto-completion and syntax highlighting.
+This is a postgres client that does auto-completion and syntax highlighting.<!--more-->

 Home Page: [http://pgcli.com](http://pgcli.com/)